Can the Christian believer lose his salvation?

 The important point is that you have studied the Word of God and are convinced in your own mind of what you believe (Rom.
 14:5).
 You are the one who has to answer to God (Rom.
 3:19).
 You are the one who needs to study to show yourself approved (2 Tim.
 2:15).

-There are, on the surface, good verses for both sides of the argument.
+There are, on the surface, verses used for both sides of the argument.
 There are verses that seem to suggest that it is possible to lose your salvation: 2 Pet.
 2:1; Gal.
 5:4; Heb.
 10:26; 6:4-6; Ps.
 69:28.
 There are also verses that seem to say you cannot lose your salvation: John 10:27-28; Heb.
 13:5; Matt.
 7:21-23; 1 John 2:19; Rom.
 8:38-39.
 But if there are verses used to support both sides, then is there a contradiction in the Word of God?
 Of course not.
-There can be no contradiction in the inspired Word of God--only in our uninspired misunderstanding.
+There can be no contradiction in the inspired Word of God -- only in our uninspired misunderstanding.

 It is my firm belief that it is not possible to lose one's salvation.
 I base this on Scriptures at the beginning of this article and others that seem to have a more "eternal" perspective on them.
 For example, on the day of judgment when some seek salvation based upon their works, Jesus will say to them, "I never knew you"; (Matt.
 7:21-23).
 They were never known; that is, they were never saved although they appeared from the human perspective to be saved.
 Jesus says that His sheep will "never perish but have eternal life."
 (John 10:28).
 How can eternal life be eternal if it can be lost, particularly when Jesus said they will never perish?
 If they will never perish, then they can't lose their salvation.
 Also, Paul says that nothing will be able to separate us from the love of God (Rom.
 8:38-39).
 I see these "divine perspective" type verses as giving us glimpses into the viewpoint of God.
 I see the other verses as being stated from a human perspective--that they appeared to be saved and then appeared to lose it (Gal.
 5:4; Heb.
 6:4-6).
 However, 1 John 2:19 says in dealing with antichrists, "They went out from us, but they were not really of us; for if they had been of us, they would have remained with us; but they went out, in order that it might be shown that they all are not of us."
-I see this verse saying two things: First, it appears false teachers leave because they are not regenerated to begin with.
+This verse is saying two things: First, it appears false teachers leave because they are not regenerated to begin with.
 In other words, if someone had salvation and then lost it, it was because they never were saved in the first place.
-Second, it says that if someone is saved, they will remain in the faith.
+Second, it says that if someone is saved, he will remain in the faith.

 Nevertheless, there are different positions on this issue.
 One position states that it is possible to lose your salvation but only if you want to.
 In other words, having been set free from sin, the person is then able, by an act of will, to deny the Lord and desire not to be a part of Him any longer.